logseq/bb-tasks/README.md

 task ensures that the transit db is rebuilt if any graph file is detected to be outdated by their timestamp.
 Cache building is slow the first time as all files need to be parsed.
-Subsequent updates are quick because only files modified since the last cache need to be re-parsed.
+Subsequent updates are quick because only files modified since the last cache are re-parsed.

 #### `logseq.bb-tasks.nbb.watch`